-- How the provisions of the will were explained to the deceased
+- How the provisions of the will were explained to the deceased; and

 - Who, apart from the attesting witnesses, were present at the execution of the will and where, when and how this took place.

-Where we are instructed to challenge the validity of a will drawn up and/or witnessed by a Solicitor we will ask the Solicitor's firm to provide us with a copy of their file accompanying the will instruction, together with a Larke v Nugus statement dealing with all the issues raised above.
+Where we are asked to challenge the validity of a will drawn up or witnessed by a Solicitor we will usually ask the Solicitor's firm to provide us with a copy of their file relating to the will, together with a Larke v Nugus statement dealing with all the issues listed above.
 This will often be very helpful in determining the strength of a validity claim.
 It will often indicate whether the deceased was advised correctly by the Solicitor, whether there were individuals present at instruction/execution to support allegations of undue influence and whether the Solicitor undertook the correct test for testamentary capacity.

 If you require further guidance on what a Larke v Nugus statement is or how to go about obtaining one then contact us on 0808 139 1599 or email us at firstname.lastname@example.org